Meeco/docs/guides/credential-schemas.md

  ```
 **Request**

-* ID of Credential Schema
+* The ID of the credential schema
-* Name – name of the credential schema
+* Name – Name of the credential schema
-* List of organisations - organisations where this credential schema can be used (optional)
+* List of organisations - Organisations where this credential schema can be used (optional)

-**Responses**
+**Response**

 The updated credential schema object.

 ## Read Verifiable Credential JSON Schema

-Public endpoint that returns the JSON schema file.
+A public endpoint that returns the JSON schema file.
 No authentication necessary.

 **Endpoint**